CERT-Polska/mquery/docs/users.md

 ## Role-based permissions

-There are two predefined permission sets that can be assigned to users:
+There are three predefined permission sets that can be assigned to users:

  - `admin`: has access to everything, including management features.
  Can change the service configuration, manage datasets, etc.